-Element: 1.2 Species Diversity Conserve species diversity by ensuring that habitats and forest conditions for the native species found in the DFA are maintained through time, including habitats for known occurrences of species at risk.
+Conserve species diversity by ensuring that habitats and forest conditions for the native species found in the DFA are maintained through time, including habitats for known occurrences of species at risk.

+DI A ale maintaineu unough unie, moluumg Habitats for Known oct dirences of species at risk.
 Value Objective Indicator Target Variance Availability of suitable habitat for selected focal species, including species at risk existing in the DFA To ensure the long- term availability of habitat for selected focal species including species at risk Degree of suitable habitat in the long term for selected focal species, including species at risk The amount (in ha) of potentially suitable habitat available within WHA, UWR, OGMA and NCLB remains the same or increases over time (measured every five years) UWR - decrease by 1% MAMU - decrease by 2%